-In some ways, the writing of the book feels providential, that I was destined to write it.
+In some ways, the writing of the book feels providential, feels as if I was destined to write it.
 When I was a child, no one talked about my mother.
 No one told me she had died.
 I thought I was the only one who remembered her.
 It seemed important that I not forget her.
 That said, I only had one memory to cling to, a memory with a mind of its own that would come and go when least expected.
-In one way, the book is the capstone of a life-long love affair with my late mother.
+In one way, you could say that the book is the capstone of a life-long love affair I've has with my late mother.
 Indeed, when Harper Collins Canada published it, for that very reason they called it Missing Mother.

-Yet, at other times, the writing seems highly accidental.
-One day, I'm walking Madison Avenue, passing a kiosk filled with pamphlets and flyers.
+Yet, at other times, the writing seems accidental.
+There I was walking Madison Avenue one day when I passed a kiosk filled with pamphlets and flyers.
 A catalog for 'Gotham Writers' caught my eye.
 In it were courses on writing fiction and non-fiction—on writing comedy, poetry, essays or songs.
-But there was one course being offered only a few blocks from my home.
-Memoir 101.
+And there was one course being offered only a few blocks from my home: Memoir 101.
 I signed up.

 Within weeks, I had fallen into a parallel universe—one populated with a most supportive cast of characters.
 I liked my classmates’ stories; they liked mine.
 And I admired their courage and willingness to share them.

 I kept on writing, kept on taking courses, and eventually sent 25 pages to She Writes Press—a publishing platform for women writers.
 They were interested, but thought the manuscript would benefit from developmental editing.
 They made the introduction, and Veronica's Grave was published May 9, 2016.

 Ten Questions for Readers to Ponder